Bears Intend to Close on Arlington Park, Possible New Stadium Site

 Which leads to the No. 1 question: when will the new home of the Chicago Bears be open and ready to host football games, concerts and more?

-“I’ll be able to answer that question to you in about six months when I’m able to sit down and really review things,” said Warren.
+“I’ll be able to answer that question to you in about six months when I’m able to sit down and really review things,” Warren said.
 “It wouldn’t be proper for me to say it.
 I’ve got to really sit down and get the information downloaded.
 I’ll be able to answer that (in six months).
 I’d be guessing right now.”